 you knew the way you behaved hurt the business

-and - you were trying to hurt the business.
+and - You were trying to hurt the business.

 If you are fired because you could not do the job, you can still get unemployment benefits.